 - Thereafter the plastic snippets heated of and pressure molded in a shape.

-Recycling plastic bottles are mostly not turned into more plastic bottles, but into products with demanding characteristics.
+Recycling plastic bottles are mostly not turned into more plastic bottles, but into products with lower demanding characteristics, so called down cycling.
 For example the degradation in the material makes LDPE useful in other applications, such as treating carpet or manufacturing clothing.